-In Europe, as part of the review of the Markets in Financial Instruments Directive (MiFID), the European Commission has consulted on a range of possible measures regarding HFT and related issues.
-These include whether to require high frequency traders to provide liquidity to the markets on a mandatory basis, whether to place a limit on order to execution ratios to reduce the rate at which orders are submitted and rapidly cancelled, and whether to mandate minimum resting times for orders submitted to order books.
-The Commission's consultation closed in early February and a draft legislative proposal is expected in the second half of 2011.
+In Europe, as part of the review of the Markets in Financial Instruments Directive (MiFID), the European Commission has consulted on a range of possible measures regarding high frequency trading and related issues.
+These include requiring investment firms involved in automated trading to have in place robust risk controls, and whether all high frequency trading firms transacting over a certain volume of business should have to be authorised.
+They also include whether to require high frequency traders to provide liquidity to the markets on a mandatory basis, whether to place a limit on order to execution ratios to reduce the rate at which orders are submitted and rapidly cancelled, and whether to mandate minimum resting times for orders submitted to order books.
+The Commission's consultation closed in early February and a draft legislative proposal is expected in October 2011.

 Similarly, in Australia, ASIC issued a report on Equity Market Structure in November 2010 together with a consultation paper on proposals to deal with emerging regulatory issues.
-These proposals included measures on direct electronic access and risk controls for automated trading; volatility controls and changes to pre-trade transparency exceptions aimed at supporting the price formation process on public markets.
-In April 2011, ASIC announced it intends to undertake further consultation on these issues in Q3 2011 with a view to settling new rules in early 2012.
+These proposals included measures on DEA and risk controls for automated trading; volatility controls and changes to pre-trade transparency exceptions aimed at supporting the price formation process on public markets.
+In April 2011, ASIC announced it intends to undertake further consultation on these issues around the end of Q3 2011 with a view to settling new rules in early 2012.